Connorldailey/React-Portfolio/README.md

 3. **Contact Me**:

-    The Contact form allows you to reach out directly (currently under development).
+    The Contact form allows you to reach out directly.
+Messages are processed through the backend and stored in the database, ensuring reliable communication.

 4. **View My Resume**: